 SST=a0+a1T11+a2(T11−T12)Tsfc+a3(T11−T12)(sec(θ)−1) (1)

 where a0, a1, a2, a3 are coefficients, T11 is the brightness temperature measured in the band centered near λ = 11 µm (VIIRS band M15), T12 is the brightness temperature measured in the band centered near λ = 12 µm (VIIRS band M16).
 Tsfc is a first guess or climatological SST that scales the coefficient multiplying the T11-T12 brightness temperature difference to account for the differing distribution of atmospheric water vapor, the main cause of the atmospheric effect in these infrared spectral intervals, that is correlated with the SST ((Walton et al., 1998)).
-The units of Tsfc are in degrees Celsius with a lower bound of zero to prevent the difference term from becoming negative. θ is the sensor zenith angle and this term compensates for the increasing atmospheric path length when the scan off-nadir.
+The units of Tsfc are in degrees Celsius with a lower bound of zero to prevent the difference term from becoming negative. θ is the sensor zenith angle and this term compensates for the increasing atmospheric path length when the scan is off-nadir.

-Based on experience with both MODIS R2004.0 and AVHRR Pathfinder V5 SST retrievals, the current MODIS R2010.0 and the VIIRS R2016.0 algorithms use month-of-year coefficients estimated separately for six latitude bands (with boundaries at the Equator, ±20o and ±40o).
-Thus there are 72 sets of coefficients, which are derived from 65% of matchups identified as suitable for this purpose by the cloud decision trees and other quality tests, with the remainder being withheld to determine uncertainties.
-When the latitude based coefficients are applied to VIIRS or MODIS measurements, tapered filters are applied at the boundaries of the latitudinal bands to avoid unphysical abrupt transitions in the atmospheric correction when going from one band to the other.
+Based on experience with both MODIS R2004.0 and AVHRR Pathfinder V5 SST retrievals, the current MODIS R2010.0 and the VIIRS R2016.0 algorithms use month-of-year coefficients estimated separately for six latitude bands (with boundaries at the Equator, ±20o and ±40o), thus there are 72 sets of coefficients.
+Coefficients are estimated from 65% of the matchups (randomly selected) identified as suitable for this purpose by the cloud decision trees and other quality tests; the remainder 35% of matchups is withheld to determine uncertainties.
+When the latitude-based coefficients are applied to VIIRS or MODIS measurements, tapered filters are applied at the boundaries of the latitudinal bands to avoid unphysical abrupt transitions in the atmospheric correction when going from one band to the other.
 These geographical coefficients provide a better seasonal atmospheric correction, for both hemispheres independently, compared to earlier approaches which assumed the seasonality and geographic variability in the atmosphere could be captured by the 11-12 μm difference alone ((Kilpatrick et al., 2015)).
 This approach is generically referred to as the Latband V6 algorithm to indicate the kinship with the equivalent MODIS Collection 6 algorithms.

 The mid-infrared MODIS night-time algorithm, based on measurements close to λ = 4μm, is